 2. Disable unwanted Apache modules

 Apache is popular because it’s stable, well-supported and open source.
-The robust web server has a many features and modules.
+The robust web server has many features and modules.
 Apache comes with many of these modules enabled by default.
 And each of these consumes CPU and memory.

 Remove unwanted modules/features, and reduce unnecessary overhead.